ajfierst/MediaAuthoringProject/README.md

 # MediaAuthoringProject
 DTC 101 Media Authoring Project by Austin Fierst

-To run program click on the green "Code" dropdown menu and download the .zip file.
+To run program click on the green "Code" dropdown menu and download the ZIP file.
 Then, open the folder, you will see MediaAuthoringProject1 as an application.
 Open -> Extract All.
 If prompted, click 'Run Anyway' and the program should open in a console window.